Skip to main content

 Imerys Talc America2019Settlement proposedTalc supplier; $862M settlement trust proposed in 2024

-The Stephan Company's approach differs from J&J's controversial Texas two-step.
+The Stephan Company's approach differs from J&J's Texas two-step.
 Rather than creating a subsidiary to absorb liability and file bankruptcy separately, The Stephan Company itself filed chapter 11 with prepetition claimant support.
-This more traditional approach—with the actual company that holds the liability in bankruptcy—is more likely to survive judicial scrutiny and achieve the channeling injunction necessary for a successful 524(g) reorganization.
+This approach places the liability-holding company in bankruptcy and seeks the channeling injunction required for a 524(g) reorganization.

 The asbestos trust system.
 As of December 2025, an estimated $30 billion remains available in asbestos trusts across the United States.
 More than 60 active asbestos trust funds currently accept and process claims.
 Since the first trust was created in 1988 following the Johns-Manville bankruptcy, more than $17 billion has been paid to mesothelioma patients and their families.